New Zealand standard school buildings: S68

 The blocks are generally interconnected by covered walkways, which are also designed to carry services between the blocks.
 School blocks were arranged so third, fourth and fifth form students (now years 9, 10 and 11 respectively) were grouped together in a common "house" blocks while sixth and seventh form students (now years 12 and 13) were grouped into a "senior studies" block.
 S68 schools have a common "arts and crafts" block for visual arts and technology subjects, a standalone library (although in some schools, the library is included in one of the house blocks), a gymnasium block, an administration block, and a theatre block with a 400-500 seat auditorium and specialist performing arts classrooms.

-The prototype S68 school was Porirua College, opened in 1968.
-The first standard S68 schools opened in 1971, with the last schools opening around 1978.
+The S68 buildings went through at least four designs.
+The S68 "Mark IV" designs, introduced in 1977-78, were constructed using metric measurements, whereas the first three versions used imperial measurements.

 Schools built to the S68 plan include: